kunalgkmit/phase0-project-documentation/docs/workflow.md

 1. **User Authentication**

-   - User signs up or logs in via Clerk.
+   - User signs up or logs in.
-   - Backend verifies Clerk session and syncs the user.
+   - Backend verifies and syncs the user.

 2. **Dashboard Initialization**